zulip/zulip/docs/tutorials/new-feature-tutorial.md

 to server when a realm is updated) and the change event needs to be handled on the client.

-To add the checkbox to the admin page, modify the relevant template, `static/templates/settings/organization-permissions-admin.handlebars` (omitted here since it is relatively straightforward).
+To add the checkbox to the admin page, modify the relevant template in `static/templates/settings/`, which can be `organization-permissions-admin.handlebars` or `organization-settings-admin.handlebars` (omitted here since it is relatively straightforward).

 Then add the new form control in `static/js/admin.js`.